Gas Bottle Storage Requirements – Gas Cylinder Storage Rules

 8. Valves Closed When Not in Use

-Turn on/off gas bottleLPG (propane) gas bottle storage should always be stored with all their valves closed, when not in use, for LPG gas bottle storage safety.
+Turn on/off gas bottleLPG gas cylinder storage should always be stored with all their valves closed, when not in use, for LPG gas bottle storage safety.

 Any gas bottles in use shall be connected only to an approved appliance and used in accordance with AS 5601/NZS 5261 or other applicable Standards.

-LPG gas bottles and their fittings shall be inspected for leaks prior to LPG gas bottle storage (propane gas storage) or use.
+LPG gas bottles and their fittings shall be inspected for leaks prior to LPG gas bottle storage (LPG gas storage) or use.

 New to LPG?
 Choose ELGAS